 Historical data set in .csv format with the time series of all ASAP hotspot assessments since October 2016 (to date), with "comment" column as HTML

-Ten-daily automatic warnings about low or delayed vegetation performance at the sub-national level, both for crop and rangelands.
+10-day automatic warning about crops and rangelands conditions, at the 1st and 2nd sub-national level.
 The historical time series is available in .csv format.
-To visualize the information in a GIS environment, use the field asap1_id and join with the spatial layer gaul1_asap (see section Administrative Boundaries).
+To visualize the information in a GIS environment, use the field asap1_id or asap2_id and join with the spatial layer gaul1_asap or gaul2_asap (see section Administrative Boundaries).
 The latest ASAP warning layer can also be downloaded as a shapefile directly from the ASAP Warning Explorer page and is available as WFS/WMS

-Historical data set in .csv format with the complete time series of ASAP warnings (crop and rangeland) at sub-national level since March 2003 (to date)
+Historical data set in .csv format with the complete time series of ASAP warnings (crop and rangeland) at 1st sub-national level since last dekad of May 2001 (to date)

 HOW TO CITE: Rembold, Felix (2018): Ten-daily automatic warnings about agricultural vegetation anomalies.
 European Commission, Joint Research Centre (JRC) [Dataset] PID: http://data.europa.eu/89h/jrc-10112-10001